Beer Garden Design Ideas and Tips

 The Planting

 Flowers make people happy, so use a lot of them.
 The colours should accentuate the palette of the garden.
-Sometimes one or two of the different varieties will fail, so it is a good idea to have several varieties in each pot and planter.
-Flowers are extremely adaptable because as long as holes for the run off water are accessible, they will grow almost anywhere.
-This is an excellent opportunity to make the beer garden unique simply by the way the flowers are planted and where.
-A piped watering system can be installed by a plumber so all the flowers and plants are watered according to a timer.
-The best time for watering is during the night so the run off water will be gone by morning.
-In the winter, the planters can be used for small box hedges and ivy’s to achieve an evergreen look.
+Sometimes, one or two varieties fail, so having several varieties in each pot and planter is a good idea.
+Flowers are highly adaptable because as long as holes for the runoff water are accessible, they will grow almost anywhere.
+This is an excellent opportunity to make the beer garden unique simply by how the flowers are planted and where.
+A plumber can install a piped watering system so all the flowers and plants are watered according to a timer.
+The best time for watering is at night, so the runoff water will be gone by morning.
+In the winter, the planters can be used for trim box hedges and ivy to achieve an evergreen look.

 The Smokers

-Whenever possible the space should be divided between the smokers and non-smokers.
+Whenever possible, the space should be divided between smokers and non-smokers.
 Even if the windows are opened, the smoke can enter the interior and disturb the non-smoking customers.
-Ashtrays should be place on the outdoor tables, and a few sand buckets can be used for cigarette butts.
+Ashtrays should be placed on the outdoor tables, and a few sand buckets can be used for cigarette butts.
 The area can easily be cleaned once the garden has closed.

 The Lighting

-The outdoor fittings should compliment the style whether traditional or modern.
+The outdoor fittings should complement the style, whether traditional or modern.
 Lights are easy to fit into all types of places and objects.
-LED rope lights look good at a low level right below the skirting’s, or high on a wall to provide a soft, warm glow.
-Fittings can often be located that light up and down, and this provides twice the benefit.
-The lighting chosen should create a gentle ambience, but never be too bright or glare because this may give the customers a headache.
+LED rope lights look good at a low level, right below the skirting or high on a wall to provide a soft, warm glow.
+Fittings can often be located that light up and down, providing twice the benefit.
+The lighting chosen should create a gentle ambience but never be too bright or glare because this may give the customers a headache.
 Candles were made to grace a garden setting and can be set into ornate or simple bird cages, glass jam jars, metal objects and antique sieves.
 If the beer garden has a bar, LED strip lights and candles provide a lovely glow in the dark.

 Outdoor Bars

-Before creating an outdoor bar, make certain to check the regulations.
-Sometimes the bar is required to be in a smoke free area to prevent the server from being affected by smoke inhalation.
-To help prevent water from collecting in the cracks, use a suitable outdoor timber like teak with the most minimal detail possible.
+Before creating an outdoor bar, make sure to check the regulations.
+Sometimes, the bar must be in a smoke-free area to prevent the server from inhaling smoke.
+To help prevent water from collecting in the cracks, use suitable outdoor timber like teak with the most minimal detail possible.
 Timber will require maintenance, but the look is worth the effort.
-Since the bar will have to withstand all different types of weather, it is a good idea to top off the chosen finish on a regular basis.
-Stone counter-tops work extremely well because the water will simply run off.
-For security purposes, the under the counter fridges should have good locks.
-Since the counter will be used no matter what the weather is like, a permanent cover should be affixed to protect both the bar and the customers.
+Since the bar will have to withstand all different types of weather, it is a good idea to top off the chosen finish regularly.
+Stone countertops work exceptionally well because the water will run off.
+For security purposes, the under-the-counter fridges should have good locks.
+Since the counter will be used no matter the weather, a permanent cover should be affixed to protect both the bar and the customers.

 Summer Drinks

-Despite the fact this is a beer garden, appealing to the masses is important, and there must be some variety.
+Despite the fact that this is a beer garden, appealing to the masses is important, and there must be some variety.
 Everyone’s preference is different when they start drinking during the warm weather.
-Offering summery cocktails, glasses of bubbly and fruity ciders will appeal to a wider variety of customers.
-The summer drinks menu should be planned well in advance, and offer as large of a selection of drinks as possible.
+Offering summery cocktails, glasses of bubbly, and fruity ciders will appeal to a wider variety of customers.
+The summer drinks menu should be planned well in advance and offer as large a selection of drinks as possible.

 The Catering

-Not only is the drinks menu altered for the summer, the food should be as well.
+Not only is the drinks menu altered for the summer, but the food should also be.
 This is especially true for the beer garden.
 For establishments that do not serve food, sharing plates and nibbles with cheeses, breads and dips will fill an empty stomach and please the guests.
 Outdoor barbeque catering will usually draw a large crowd.
 Just the smell of a good barbeque alone will bring a lot of Brits right through the door.

 Take a look at some of our high quality outdoor garden furniture for beer gardens, cafes and restaurants: